(A chapter of Akayama DanJay.)

 “Every century is rough for the same reasons.”
 Nakayama gestured to Anihilato.
 “What changes is us.”
 Nakayama withdrew her ten right arms back into her sleeves.
 Her ten left arms merged into a jet engine.
 Blue fire spewed forty meters.

 Nakayama reabsorbed the dome of wings under her robes.
 Jay was finally able to move again, and he took the chance to rub tears from his eyes and count his fingers: ten.
 Nakayama caught the tip of Anihilato’s writhing tail in her beak and inhaled, stoking Anihilato’s flaming head to char.
-It stopped screaming when the flames spread down to its first pair of shoulders.
+It stopped screaming when the flames spread down to its first pair of shoulders and its dry skull fell off.
 Nakayama blew smoke toward the sunset, then inhaled again, searing Anihilato down all ten chests to its first waist.
-“Phooo.”
+Ribs crumbled into the sand “Phooo.”
 Nakayama blew more smoke.
 “JayJay, care to help out?
 I’m drowning in this thing.”

 “Aw, sure,” said Jay.
 “What the hell.”
-Nakayama put Anihilato’s tail in Jay’s mouth and Jay breathed deep, smoking through five of its waists.
+Nakayama put Anihilato’s tail in Jay’s mouth and Jay breathed deep, smoking through five of its waists, dropping pelvises on the ground.
 When he finished coughing, he opened his eyes.
 They were faceted like jewels, amethyst-indigo.
 “Oh.
 Oh.
 I can see forever.
 I am forever.
 I am the all.”

 “Eh.
 You get used to it.”
 Nakayama inhaled through Anihilato again and it completely crumbled into ash.
 “You and I contain the rest of the data needed to recreate Earth’s population within any degree of accuracy.
 The eternities are over.
 I’ll unite you with the other Zephyrs.”